Location: Tallinn, Estonia (12-15 August)

 The summer school focuses on trends, uncertainties and complexities in intersections of digitalisation and sustainability on a global level.
 The course helps participants to learn multifaceted nature of digitalisation and sustainability in national and international level.
 Through lectures and workshops it demonstrates how to use different social science methods in order to get a better grasp of future trajectories.
 It also helps participants to summarise and communicate complex issues in the intersection of digitalisation and sustainability in an easily understandable way.
 The course improves decision-making and teamwork skills through capstone assignments.

 Combining our diverse business, economic, policy, and management perspectives offered by the summer school’s distinguished faculty, lecturers, and speakers will provide fundamental ingredients for generating new ideas.
 We are well on our way to making this event a summer tradition at EBS, providing a platform for future leaders to gather at EBS and turn their ideas into reality.

-Special attention will be given to engaging women and minorities historically underrepresented in global business, especially in top leadership roles.
 We will take various site visits (last year’s program included a visit to a startup incubator, a tour of Old Town Tallinn and the Estonian parliament, and a museum trip).

 There are also online options for streaming over the internet, with the professional support of the EBS IT team.

 One of the greatest assets of the summer school is our excellent speakers, who include visionaries from the public and private sectors, including prominent public officials, entrepreneurs, and academics.
 The speakers covered a range of subjects, tackling issues particular to Estonia, the region, and the world.